Panasonic is a Japanese group based in Osaka, Japan. It dates back to 1918 and was called Matsushita at the very beginning.

-- The overall appearance is modern, it is not the most beautiful product on the market, but we must emphasize an effort to produce fairly clean lines and adapted to their time.
-It fits rather well in a modern villa.
+- The overall appearance of the Panasonic Aquarea is modern.
+It's not the prettiest product on the market, but it's worth noting the effort made to produce clean, contemporary lines.
+It blends in well with a modern villa.

 - We can't really say if in 10 or 15 years the bodywork of the outdoor unit will have kept a good look.